Liquid-Surf/fedcm-demo/README.md

 npm run start
 ```

-First you need to use a browser that supports FedCM, such as Chrome (version tested: 131).
-No special config flags are necessary.
+First you need to use a browser that supports FedCM, such as:
+* use Chrome >= 128, go to chrome://flags and enter "fedcm" to filter the flags
+* Enable "FedCM with IdP Registration support" and "FedCmMultiIdp"

 ## On localhost